acuminous/knuff-github-driver/README.md

 const driver = new GitHubDriver(octokit);
 ```

+The driver adds two labels, `knuff:${reminder.id}` and `knuff:${reminder.date}` to enable duplicate checking.
+If an open or closed issue exists with both this labels, it will not be recreated.
+GitHub enforces a maximum label length of 51 characters, so if the reminder has any labels (including the knuff generated ones) longer than this the driver will throw an error.

 ### Authentication
 GitHub provides multiple authentication methods.
 The most simple is GitHub Action Token authentication.
 When run from a GitHub Action, the GITHUB_TOKEN environment variable is automatically set, but only permits Knuff to post issues to the repository that houses the action.